 This way, no slips of paper are lost.
 No phone numbers are misplaced.
 You don't have to tear up the house looking for the napkin with the contractor's name on it.

 All you have to do to find a message is think, "Hmmm.
 I talked to them sometime last September."
 Then you flip back to the pages you wrote in September.

-When you finish a notebook, place it in a box with the dates clearly labeled on front.
+Low-tech?
+You bet.
+Efficient?
+Absolutely.
+Home office organization at its best!
+When you finish a notebook, place it in a box with the dates clearly labeled on the front.
 Keep it for reference.
 You'll need it.

 Think drawers, trays, file holders, and bins.
 Keep things nearby - but not necessarily on - your desktop.
 Your goal, should you choose to accept it, is to keep 75 percent of your desktop visible at all times.

+Make sure everything is at arm's length.
 Here's where the "near" comes in.
-You shouldn't have to get up to get your files, your faxes, or your phone.
+You shouldn't have to get up to get your files, your fax, or your phone.

 Home office organization works best when you keep things simple.
 Keep stamps, a pen that actually writes, a calculator, and envelopes together so that bill time's a breeze (or at least as much of a breeze as bill time can be.)

 Pens, pencils, and highlighters are among the assorted essentials that need a home spot in your home office.
 A cute mug with your kid's baseball picture works great; a drawer will do in a pinch.

 Other essential stuff to stash in a supplies drawer or a single box for easy grabbing includes staplers, tape, paper cutters, a hole punch, stamps, and thumbtacks.